Prerequisites

 To initialize the Temenos Transact Connector, define the required environment variables in yourgc-applications-live repository.

-| Connector | Property | Description |
+| Connector | Property file | Description |

 |---|---|---|

-gc-temenos-party-connector | party-v0.values.yaml | Outbound party connector for party management operations |
+gc-temenos-party-connector | party-v0.values.yaml | Outbound party management operations |

 Define common parameters